Emil Forsberg: Personal life

 Emil Forsberg is the son of former GIF Sundsvall player Leif Forsberg, and grandson of Lennart Forsberg who also played for GIF Sundsvall.
 On 17 July 2016, Forsberg married Shanga Hussain, who is a former footballer.
-The couple live in Leipzig, having first met in Sundsvall.
-They own a dog, Roffe, who is a Golden Retriever.
+The couple lived in Leipzig, having first met in Sundsvall.
 They had their first child in August 2018.
+The couple divorced in 2024.

 Forsberg has named Dutch winger Ryan Babel as a player he has looked up to.